Jeremiah Chapter 6

 This is just speaking of the fierceness of Babylon’s attack on Jerusalem.
-The roaring like the sea, speaks of the large number of people who come against Jerusalem.
+“Their voice roareth like the sea”, speaks of the large number of people who come against Jerusalem.
 The “sea” is many times, speaking of large numbers of people.

 Jeremiah 6:24 “We have heard the fame thereof: our hands wax feeble: anguish hath taken hold of us, [and] pain, as of a woman in travail.”

-Meaning not the prophet’s report then, but the rumor of the enemy’s coming from another quarter, at the time he was actually coming.
-These are the words of the people, upon such a rumor spread.
+Meaning not the prophet’s report then, but the rumor of the enemy’s coming from another quarter, at the time they were actually coming.
+These are the words of the people, of such a rumor spread.
 Or the words of the prophet, joining himself with them, describing their case.
 When it would be strongly reported, and they had reason to believe it, that the enemy was just coming, and very near.